yodrew/darkroomretreat/manuscript/subset.md

 We require total darkness to sleep well.
 No one is an exception to this.
 You may be able to fall asleep despite the street light outside your bedroom window, but only at the expense of overall function (see Law of Vital Accommodation in [____process____](#process) _-1_).
 The circadian system has not changed one iota since industrialization.
 It never gets used to anything.
 If light intrudes on your sleep, it will signal the circadian system to make your sleep less deep and restful, whether you know it or like it or not.
 It's like what many clients told me after their retreats: "I had no idea how tired I was."

-From simply darkening his bedroom, a friend reported to me a huge difference in the quality of sleep he and his mate experienced, as well as a return of vivid dreams.
+A friend darkened his bedroom.
+He reported a huge improvement in the quality of sleep he and his mate got.
+Vivid dreams returned as well.
 I have experienced the same thing whenever I have been able to darken the room I sleep in.
-As a rule, the darker the room, the better the sleep.
-100% darkness is 1000% better than 99.9% darkness.
-Extinguishing that last bit of light leaves the mind nothing to hang onto, giving new meaning to "falling asleep".
+The darker the room, the better the sleep.
+100% darkness is a 10,000% better than 99.9% darkness.
+Extinguishing that last bit of light leaves the mind nothing to hang onto.
+It gives new meaning to "falling asleep".
 See for yourself.

 It is best to go to sleep early, from 18:00 to 22:00 at the latest.
 Four hours later, one naturally awakens from this "first sleep" for a candle-lit "watch" of about 4 hours.
 At this hour, one is freshly rested, yet the promise of sleep lies ahead.
 The world outside is quieter; children are asleep; the mind runs more slowly; and inhibitions are slightly relaxed.